Public sample report

 Decent topic fit, but coverage is uneven

 Semantic SEO score 71/100.
 The page is strongest on search intent match, but metadata coverage is the main limiter right now.
 Current topic cluster: signup flow, onboarding, product analytics, activation.
+Main semantic gap: metadata is not carrying the topic strongly enough.
+Competitor-aware gap: "first-session value" and "template".

 signup flowonboardingactivationproduct analytics